yahoo/ychaos/docs/index.md

     cd ychaos
     python setup.py develop easy_install ychaos[<subpackage>]
     ```
-Ychaos tool can be used with python3.6+ and must have pip3 and virtualenv pre-installed
+Ychaos tool can be used with python3.6+ and must have pip3 pre-installed